bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 1. Scope of Release going next
 ### Moving Agenda:
 1. Data lake availability to customer.
 Thor to bring up.
 Invite Thor for this meeting
+1. Manage Business Dashboard - Decission on priority of this work.
 1. Staff Dashboard design
 1. Dependency items which needs PO inputs:-
    1. Discuss 3966 - Atemp solution was implemented, do we need to revisit this?